-Tropical storm, river flooding hammer Gulf environment
+Hurricane Barry’s rain and floods hammer Gulf environment

 “We don’t know how the system is going to respond to all this because it’s so unusual,” said Melissa Baustian, a coastal ecologist with the Water Institute of the Gulf in Baton Rouge, Louisiana.

 One of the wettest-ever springs in the nation’s heartland engorged the Mississippi, sending massive volumes of water southward toward the Gulf.
 Levees and dams were breached and millions of acres of cropland flooded in the Midwest.
 Barry threatens to hurl a storm surge of up to 3 feet (1 meter) onto coastal regions.
-And forecasters said the storm could stall inland and dump up to 2 feet (61 centimeters) of rain.
+And forecasters said the hurricane could stall inland and dump up to 2 feet (61 centimeters) of rain.

 Rainfall washes manure and chemical fertilizers from Midwestern corn and soybean fields into streams, smaller rivers and eventually the Mississippi.
 The nutrients — especially nitrogen — overfeed aquatic plants that eventually die and decompose, leaving a large section of the Gulf with little or no oxygen each summer.
 The National Oceanic and Atmospheric Administration predicted that this year’s dead zone will be roughly the size of Massachusetts.